alexanderjarvis/play-jongo/README.md

-PlayJongo Play 2.1 Module
+PlayJongo Play 2.2 Module
 =====================================

-This is a Play 2.1 Module for [Jongo](http://jongo.org/) (a MongoDB Java driver wrapper).
+This is a Play 2.2 Module for [Jongo](http://jongo.org/) (a MongoDB Java driver wrapper).

+*If you're using Play!
+2.1.x you can use an older versionof play-jongo, specifically version `0.5.0-jongo0.4`.*

 [![Build Status](https://jenkins.inoio.de/job/play-jongo/badge/icon)](http://jenkins.inoio.de/job/play-jongo/)